CTheTechGuru/Terraform-Modules-3-Tier-Architecture/README.md

 ### 2. Create VPC variables in the variables.tf file under modules/vpc.

+* In order for us to specify values and arguments, we need to create variables.
 * Copy the following code and paste into the variables.tf file and save.

 ```